Sidharth004/Sidharth004/README.md

 - 👨‍💻 A Junior CSE Undergrad from India.
 - 🛠 Everything Research Layer2 and ZK Rollups
-- 🐱‍🏍 Passion for Web3.0 runs in my viens.
+- 🐱‍🏍 Passion for Web3.0 runs in my veinss.
 - 🤩Built multiple Dapps.
 Also, worked with my teammates to create Diggerrzz DAO!
 - 🐼 Love to write in depth content for web3 devs to newcomers.. **[Read my best article here]([https://blog.commclassroom.org/the-ethereum-merge-simply-explained](https://vitto.cc/polkadot-vs-ethereum-the-full-comparison/)**
 - 💰 Always monitoring trends in the glimmering world of cryptocurrency  <img src="https://tenor.com/view/money-with-wings-joypixels-flying-wealth-rich-gif-17542745.gif" width = 30px />